 Maine

-Real estate professionals from all states can earn their license in Maine with these requirements:
+Real estate professionals from all states can earn their license in Maine (Maine Real Estate Commission).
+Requirements as of 2026:

 - Pass the Maine law portion of the licensing exam